Comptonization by Reconnection Plasmoids in Black Hole Coronae II: Electron-Ion Plasma: Convergence with respect to spatial resolution

 \section{Convergence with respect to spatial resolution}

 Here, we check if the spatial resolution of the simulation domain influences the electrons' spectrum.
-We show in Fig.~\ref{fig:spectra_resolution} that the shape of the electrons' total energy spectrum (and its bulk component) does not change in a systematic manner with a change in spatial resolution in the range $2.5\le{\cal R}\le10$.
+We demonstrate with Fig.~\ref{fig:spectra_resolution_1} that the shape of the electrons' total energy spectrum and its bulk component do not change in a systematic manner with a change in spatial resolution in the range $2.5\le{\cal R}\le10$.
 In fact, the spectra for ${\cal R}=2.5$ and ${\cal R}=10$ appear to overlap remarkably well.
-Therefore, we note that the results from our simulations---performed with the default value of ${\cal R}=5$---are robust with respect to the spatial resolution.
+We note that the results from our simulations---performed with the default value of ${\cal R}=5$ with outflow boundary conditions along $x$-direction---are robust with respect to the spatial resolution.